-So many people who are living Gluten Free are Dairy Free too – and some have additional allergies.
-We hope this guide to Dairy Alternatives will help you cook safely & deliciously!
+So many people who are living gluten-free are dairy free too – and some have additional allergies.
+We hope this Guide to Dairy Substitutes will help you cook safely & deliciously!
+Check out our Dairy-Free recipes for tasty ideas that don’t require you to make your own dairy substitutes.

 We must stress this frustrating fact: Not all “Dairy Free” items are Casein Free!
 Check all labels for the words “casein,” ” milk derivative,” or “sodium caseinate” before you make a purchase.